 My period as a student nurse came about when, following problems trying to find something within the art world, I answered the call to nursing which, along with my love of the arts and practice as an artist, was something I felt deep within my being.
 The reason to enter children’s nursing particularly was that, in an interview for joining the nursing profession, the interviewing panel felt that my slight frame would be better placed with children than adults.
 The uniforms have changed greatly now to what they were in the 1970s but I wore the traditional blue dress with white starched linen apron and student’s small white nurse’s cap.
 At that time, within the hospital, there was a debate going on about whether the cap should remain as part of the uniform or whether it might not be necessary any more.
 A vote was held to decide the issue and everyone I knew voted for the cap to remain which it then did.
 All of our nursing intake were women and we felt strongly that the cap was part of our identity as nurses.
 We also had our nurse’s capes.

 The capes were wonderful garments made of heavy felted wool, fully lined and with a hood.
-When you donned a cape, you felt not only connected to the history of years of nursing from Florence Nightingale on but you felt cocooned, protected and warm and I loved my cape.
+When you donned a cape, you felt not only connected to the history of years of nursing from Florence Nightingale onwards but you also felt cocooned, protected and warm and I loved my cape.
 Somewhere, I have a picture of myself in my room in the Nurse’s Accommodation Block, Bostock House, wearing the cape that I loved so much.
 The capes had to be handed back to the hospital if or when you left and, just a few years ago, I was delighted to be given a cape that had belonged to a nurse while she worked in the Royal Victoria Hospital.

 Pictured below, is myself wearing the cape before hanging my exhibition Conflict in Mid Wales Arts Centre, Caersws in 2017.
 The cape played an important part in this exhibition.